KTH-SML/level_set_toolchain/README.md

 - `get_reachable_set`: Returns the minimal time to reach level set (Rounds state to next grid state)
 - `get_reachable_set_at_time`: Returns the level set at specified or closest discretised time index

-_Note: For all set retrieval methods it is possible to specify the `convexified=True` argument to receive only the vertices of the level sets convex hull._
+_Note: For all set retrieval methods it is possible to specify the `convexified=True` argument to receive only the vertices of the level sets convex hull for convenient visualisation of the corresponding sets._

 You can find some basic examples of how to use the `pylevel` package under `./scripts`.